 Now suppose that in June you had cancellations not just for January deals, but also for February & March deals.
 It gets messy.
 Commission software such as Sales Cookie can automate this process for you.
 For example, if you issued a specific per-deal commission amount, we can lookup the original amount and issue a corresponding negative claw back.
 But if you paid a bonus (based on overall January attainment), you do need to fully recalculate affected past periods.

 One approach we recommend is to stop trying to handle cancellations in a retroactive manner.
 Instead, simply track cancellations as new sales events with a negative amount, and apply them to the period during which the cancellation was confirmed.

 Consider the same example.
 We’re in June and just discovered that a January deal was cancelled.
 Our recommendation is to record this cancellation as a negative deal, with a June (not January) effective date.
 June commissions will be penalized because of this cancellation.
 The main difference is that you are doing it non-retroactively.

 - You now have clear commission statements your reps can understand

-- You’ve eliminated some horrendous operational complexity (see above)
+- You’ve eliminated significant operational complexity (see above)

-- You are treating a cancellation the same way as a return, eliminating legal risk
+- You are treating a cancellation the same way as a refund, eliminating legal risk

 Another Viable Clawback Option